 entertaining cultural musical journey!

-A Tribute to Neil Diamond will be our grand finale on Friday,
+A Tribute to Neil Diamond was our grand finale for our 2015-16 season on Friday,

 on Dick Clark’s television show “Your Big Break” in 2000, Denny Diamond has

 become one of the most sought after Neil Diamond tribute artists in the U.S. He and his sons Lucas and Spenser

 favorite entertainers, Neil Diamond, plus a few tunes by other favorites of

 that era, like Johnny Cash and Glen Campbell.
 It was a fun family type